33 High-Protein Dinners

 33. Grilled Chicken and Vegetable Medley

-Grilled Chicken and Vegetable Medley is a weeknight hero—simple, colorful, and loaded with lean protein.
-If you want a meal that delivers on flavor without much fuss, this one’s for you.
-Chicken breast is marinated to juicy perfection, then grilled alongside a vibrant mix of veggies, its’s a dish that’s as easy to clean up as it is to make.
+Chicken breast is marinated to juicy perfection, then grilled alongside a vibrant mix of veggies; it’s a dish that’s as easy to clean up as it is to make.
 Perfect for meal prep or a quick dinner when you’re short on time, you’ll come back to this recipe again and again.

 Ingredients :